Paddington 2: Critical response

 On review aggregator Rotten Tomatoes, Paddington 2 has an approval rating of 99% based on 253 reviews, with an average rating of 8.7/10.
 The website's critical consensus reads, "Paddington 2 honours its star's rich legacy with a sweet-natured sequel whose adorable visuals are matched by a story perfectly balanced between heartwarming family fare and purely enjoyable all-ages adventure."
 On 18 January 2018, it became the most-reviewed film ever to remain at 100% on the site, with 164 positive reviews, beating Toy Story 2, which had 163 positive reviews at the time.
 Lady Bird had previously beaten the record the past November, but registered a negative review at 196.
 In 2021, the 100% score for Citizen Kane (1941), often regarded as the greatest film ever made, was changed to 99% following the inclusion of a contemporary negative review; some publications satirically labelled Paddington 2 as a better film than Citizen Kane due to their respective scores.
-In May 2021, Paddington 2s score dropped to 99% after a negative review by Eddie Harrison was registered on the site.
+In May 2021, Paddington 2s score dropped to 99% after a negative review was registered on the site.

 On Metacritic, another review aggregator, the film has a weighted average score of 88 out of 100 based on 38 critics, indicating "universal acclaim".
 On French entertainment information publisher AlloCiné, the film has an average grade of 4.0/5 based on 22 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, the same score earned by its predecessor.

 Leslie Felperin of The Hollywood Reporter wrote, "Paddington 2 won't save the world, sadly, but its existence makes everything just that tiny bit better and more, well, bearable."
 Guy Lodge of Variety wrote, "Another near pawfect family entertainment, honouring the cosy, can-do spirit of Michael Bond's stories while bringing them smoothly into a bustling, diverse 21st century London—with space for some light anti-Brexit subtext to boot."
 Peter Bradshaw of The Guardian wrote, "The film is pitched with insouciant ease and a lightness of touch at both children and adults without any self-conscious shifts in irony or tone: it's humour with the citrus tang of top quality thick-cut marmalade."
 In 2019, The Guardian ranked Paddington 2 the 69th best film of the 21st century.

+The Wire creator, author, and show runner David Simon commented in 2026 that Paddington 2 is "as if Shakespeare and Moliere both rose from their graves and banged out one last triumph together...
+And no, I'm not being hyperbolic."